SamanAziziSiyan/Puzzlesekke/README.md

 # More

-You can use this project for learning porpuses and you can expand this project and add your own custom features.
+You can use this project for learning purposes and you can expand this project and add your own custom features.